The Uses and Abuses of Strategic Tools and Strategy Workshops

 Date: Monday, November 7, 2011

 Room: Crown Conch

 - Paul Knott, University of Canterbury

-- Giulia Solinas, City University
+- Giulia Solinas, University of Liverpool

 Title: Boundary Objects in Dialogues: Exploring How Strategy Tools Shape Workshop Outcomes

 Abstract: Despite the plethora of studies about strategy tools discussed in the strategy literature, we are still missing theoretical developments stemming from studies of how they are used in practice and with what outcomes.
 The tools of interest are strategy models depicting qualitative or quantitative relationships between strategic issues and their implied consequences.
 Adopting a boundary object perspective, and drawing on data gathered from five strategy workshops, we posit that variations in the use of strategy tool can enable or constraint their ability to become effective boundary objects for those involved, thereby influencing the extent to which the purpose of the workshop is achieved.
 This study extends research on strategy practices by shedding light on the dynamics of strategy tool use in workshops.

 Title: Exploring The Impact of Individual Differences in Scenario Planning Workshops